DaSH-Lab-CSIS/SAM_Renishaw/README.md

   # Personalize SAM HQ

 This repository contains the code for training, debugging, and inference of the Personalize-SAM-HQ framework.
 It integrates improvements from SAM, PerSAM, SAM-HQ to provide a refined segmentation solution.
 Below is a detailed guide on how everything is organized and how to get started.
-(Note: All of the following is tuned for ViT-B, make changes where necessary to use other ViT models.)

 ---

 ## INSTALLATION